 Townhouse suite measurements are varied.
 Single rooms average 10’x7′ and double rooms are approximately 15’x12′.
 Each townhouse also includes a small common living space on the first floor for all residents of the townhouse to share.
 Each room includes a closet space, desk, desk chair and dresser.

 Furniture in the Rooms

-All residences are furnished with twin beds which are bunkable, dressers, desks with desk chairs, and closet wardrobes (2 1/2′ x 4 1/2′ x 6′).
-Additionally, each Village room has its own bathroom.
-Bartlett Hall is comprised of 5 and 6 room suites with one to two bathrooms accordingly.
-The new townhouse suites will offer a two story building with 6 singles, 1 double, a small common area and one bathroom on each floor per townhouse suite.
-Rooms are designated as either singles, doubles or triples and are furnished accordingly regardless of how many students are assigned to the room.
+All residences are furnished with twin beds that can be bunked, dressers, desks with desk chairs, and closet wardrobes (2 1/2′ x 4 1/2′ x 6′).
+Rooms designated as either singles, doubles, or triples are furnished accordingly, regardless of how many students are assigned to the room.
 All assigned furniture must remain in the rooms throughout the year and in the manner in which it was intended.

 The residence hall rooms at Thomas College have tiled floors.
 Students are allowed to bring carpet, and many students find good quality remnants at local stores.
-Students also sometimes choose not to purchase carpet, but bring smaller area rugs from home.
+Students also sometimes choose not to purchase carpet and instead bring smaller area rugs from home.